alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 - where `<SHM ID>` is the [management environment ID](#management-environment-id) for this SHM

-## Deploy Python/R package repositories
+## :package: 13.
+Deploy Python/R package repositories
 We currently support two different types of package repositories:

 + Nexus proxy (Tier-2 only)